Opportunities

 Location: Remote within three hours of EST (headquarters at NYU in New York City)

-Library Futures, a project of the Engelberg Center on Innovation Law & Policy at the New York University School of Law, is looking for paid student interns beginning in Summer 2024.
-Three-, six-, and nine-month internships are available.
+Library Futures, a project of the Engelberg Center on Innovation Law & Policy at the New York University School of Law, is looking for paid student interns.
+Three, six, and nine-month internships are available.
+Applications will be accepted on a rolling basis, and require a resume or CV and brief paragraph explaining interest and availability.
+Apply online.

-Who We Are: Library Futures is the vanguard nonprofit organization uncovering and confronting the fundamental policy issues that threaten libraries in the digital age.
+Library Futures is the vanguard nonprofit organization uncovering and confronting the fundamental policy issues that threaten libraries in the digital age.
 We believe librarians, policymakers, and community leaders deserve a new approach to digital rights so they can protect, advocate for, and advance a fair digital future for libraries and the communities they serve.
 Library Futures meets this need with fresh research, visionary policy and advocacy initiatives, and engaging education programs.